-Since my childhood I have always heard that in Haryana in the name of culture there is only Agriculture.
+Since my childhood, I have always heard that in Haryana in the name of culture there is only Agriculture.
 From whatever I have seen around the state, the adage does not seem to be untrue.
-Besides being the place of historical / mythological battlefield of Mahabharata, the state does not have much to offer in terms of travel and tourism.
+Besides being the place of the historical/mythological battlefield of Mahabharata, the state does not have much to offer in terms of travel and tourism.
 Add to it the rude language and the hostile people who are definitely not known for their hospitality.
 Incidentally, this is the state where I have lived the longest.
 Though always at the periphery, sometime in suburbs of Chandigarh and sometimes of Delhi.

 Sultanpur National Park

 Looking for the getaways to spend weekends in an interesting way, I came across Sultanpur National Park which is actually a stone’s throw away distance from Gurgaon.
 But not many people seemed keen to visit it.
 I waited for December to come, which I read was the best time to visit the sanctuary.
 As this is the time when most migratory birds come here.
 So this weekend, we headed towards Sultanpur, 17 km’s from Gurgaon, on Gurgaon Farrukhnagar Raod.
 I got 2-3 different driving directions and I chose one randomly.
 Only to discover that it was a nightmare to cross Gurgaon from this route.
 And on my return figured out that the other routes were equally bad.

 The failure of any signboards indicating anything like a national park, made us miss the crucial turn.
 And we realized we are too far from Gurgaon, so have probably left the sanctuary behind somewhere.
 We traced our way back by an adventurous drive through various villages, kuchcha roads and lots of mustard fields.